Scam artists using Local 10 name to sell storm protection to homeowners

 To make the con more believable, the unidentified man holds up a copy of the Local 10 Hurricane Survival Guide to "prove" he was affiliated with the station.

-"We're doing some work with Channel 10 storm trackers," says the man.
+"We're doing some work with Channel 10 storm trackers," the man said.
 "We're going to be out here doing some work putting in impact windows and doors, replacing roofs."

 The man continued to say he wanted to explain his program to the homeowner, but never divulged which company he was working with, if any.